vExcess/JITLang/README.md

 ```

 ## Casting
-Having to memorize various different casting rules can be a big pain and manually needing to cast each parameter going into an operation is both tedious and makes for long code.
+Having to memorize various different casting rules can be a big pain and manually needing to cast each parameter going into an operation is both tedious and makes for wordy code.
 One of the great features about JavaScript is that anything can be cast to anything else.
 Similarly, JITLang will attempt to implicitly cast any piece of data to the needed type for you.

 The syntax for casting is:
 ```
-int foo = <long> bar;
+<type> value
+<int> 123.987 // becomes 123
 ```
 JITLangs implicit casting rules are very simple.
 All numbers can be cast to any other type of number.
 When operating on two numbers JITLang will promote the operand of a lesser type to the other operand's type in order to prevent data loss.
 For example if you multiply an int by a float it will automatically cast the int to a float before perfoming the operation.